top of page

 Participating in a local cleanup event on Earth Day creates a sense of accomplishment and belonging.
 Removing litter from parks, streets, or beaches improves the environment and gives participants a visible impact to celebrate.

 • Join organized events: Many communities host Earth Day cleanups that welcome volunteers of all ages.
+It’s a great way to meet new people.

 • Create your own: Gather neighbors for a small cleanup in your area.
+Even small efforts can make a big difference.

 • Reflect on the impact: Take photos before and after to see the difference your efforts make.
+This can be a powerful reminder of your contribution.

 Creating a Personal Earth Day Ritual

 Developing a simple ritual each year can make Earth Day meaningful and promote ongoing mental wellness.
+Here are some ideas to consider:

 • Set intentions: Reflect on how you want to care for yourself and the planet.
 Use this day as the start of a new habit!
 Maybe you go for walks before work or during your lunch break?

 • Light a candle or incense: If getting outdoors is not your thing, or not accessible, use natural scents like lavender or cedar to create a calming atmosphere.
+This can help set a peaceful mood.

 • Write a gratitude list: Acknowledge the gifts of nature and your role in protecting them.
+Gratitude can shift your perspective and enhance your well-being.

 Comments